agoose77/phd-thesis/content/2606-signal-ringing.md

 mystnb:
   figure:
-    caption: A waveform with the ringing phenomenon visible at {math}`t\sim 345`, and the deconvolution of the baseline adjusted signal overlayed.
+    caption: A waveform with the ringing phenomenon visible at {math}`t\sim 345`, and the deconvolution of the baseline adjusted signal overlaid.
 A distinct non-ringing component is also visible at {math}`t\sim 254`.
 The shaded region indicates the span covering ringing in this channel.
 It can be seen that the green peaks in the shaded region have much higher relative amplitudes, and much